 Thomas G. Palaima, REGULAR CONTRIBUTOR

-Palaima is a professor of classics at the University of Texas; email@example.com
+Palaima is a classics professor at the University of Texas. email@example.com